 It is very useful to carry out an initial scoping survey at an early stage to identify any likely ecological constraints and species needing detailed survey or NRW license applications.
 The species surveys often have to be done at a specific time of year, so starting early can avoid long and perhaps costly delays.

-The following box highlights some of the timescales we work to throughout the year for a range of species.
+The following box highlights some of the timescales throughout the year for a range of species.

 |Dormice nest tube survey||April to October (site tubes in April)|